 Once land use constraints were removed, many areas that are currently poor for surface water runoff remained and these where identified as opportunity areas on Figure 24.
-Opportunities are present over much of Buckinghamshire, with the exception of a flat central belt, with the majority of opportunities relating to areas of arable fields on sloping land.
+Opportunities are present over much of Milton Keynes, but are more concentrated in the rural north, with the majority of opportunities relating to areas of arable fields on sloping land.
+The landfill site to the south of Bletchley has also been highlighted as a particular opportunity for improvement.
 The opportunity areas have been displayed in relation to fields and plots of land in Figure 25.